-Impact Level of Significance Before Mitigation Mitigation Measure Level of Significance After Mitigation CUL-7: Avoidance and/or Preservation of Discovery.
-The avoidance and/or preservation of the significant Tribal Cultural Resource and/or unique archaeological resource must first be considered and evaluated as required by the California Environmental Quality Act.
+Impact Level of Significance Before Mitigation Mitigation Measure Level of Significance After Mitigation and evaluated as required by the California Environmental Quality Act.
 Where any significant Tribal Cultural Resources and/or unique archaeological resources have been discovered and avoidance and/or preservation measures are deemed to be infeasible by the City of Escondido, a research design and data recovery program to mitigate impacts shall be prepared by the qualified archaeologist (using professional archaeological methods), in consultation with the traditionally and culturally affiliated Tribe and the Native American monitor, and shall be subject to approval by the City of Escondido.
 The archaeological monitor, in consultation with the Native American monitor, shall determine the amount of material to be recovered for an adequate artifact sample for analysis.
 Before construction activities are allowed to resume in the affected area, the research design and data recovery program activities must be concluded to the satisfaction of the City of Escondido.
 CUL-8: Collection and Treatment of Resources.
-If the qualified archaeologist elects to collect any Tribal Cultural Resources.
-Moreover, if the qualified archaeologist does not collect the cultural resources that are unearthed during the ground-disturbing activities, the Native American monitor may, at their discretion, collect said resources collected by the qualified archaeologist shall be repartiated to the traditionally and culturally affiliated Tribe.
-Should the traditionally and culturally affiliated Tribe or other traditionally and culturally affiliated Tribe.
-Should the traditionally and culturally affiliated Tribe or other traditionally and culturally affiliated Tribe.
-Should the traditionally and culturally affiliated Tribe or other traditionally and culturally affiliated Tribe.
-Should the traditionally and culturally affiliated Tribe
+If the qualified archaeologist elects to collect any Tribal Cultural Resources, the Native American monitor must be present during any testing or cataloging of those resources.
+Moreover, if the qualified archaeologist does not collect the cultural resources that are unearthed during the ground-disturbing activities, the Native American monitor may, at their discretion, collect said resources for later reburial on the project site, and provide them to the traditionally and culturally affiliated Tribe.
+Should the traditionally and culturally affiliated Tribes or thraditionally and culturally affiliated Tribe.
+Should the traditionally and culturally affiliated Tribes or other traditionally and culturally affiliated Tribe.
+Should the traditionally and culturally affiliated Tribe decline the collection, the collection shall be curated at the San Diego Archaeological Center.
+CUL-9: Artifact Disposition .
+For precontact resources, the following treatments shall be applied: Reburial of the resources on the project pro